ghedger/sortbench/README.md

 =SortBench=

-This is a test bench for analyzing various sorting algorithms.
+This is a GNU/posix command line test bench for analyzing various sorting algorithms.